nyu-mll/jiant/README.md

 ## Pretrained Embeddings

+### FastText

+To set up fastText, follow the instructions [here](https://github.com/facebookresearch/fastText) (specifically "Building fastText for Python").
+To use fastText, set the flag ``--word_embs fastText`` If you get a segmentation fault running PyTorch and fastText (Sam, Alex), don't panic.
+You can also use pretrained vectors.

+### ELMo

+We use the ELMo implementation provided by [AllenNLP](https://github.com/allenai/allennlp/blob/master/tutorials/how_to/elmo.md).
+To use ELMo, set ``--elmo`` to 1.
+To use ELMo without GloVe, additionally set ``--elmo_no_glove`` to 1.

 ### GloVe

 Many of our models make use of [GloVe pretrained word embeddings](https://nlp.stanford.edu/projects/glove/), in particular the 300-dimensional, 840B version.